lbarriosh/blog/content/blog/cycling-to-work-guide/index.md

 - **plan your route ahead of time and give it a go on a weekend**.
 The roads will be quieter, and you'll be able to take as much time as you need.
 Don't be let down if you are slow or feel tired, we've all been there.
 - **keep the same pace**.
-Since you won't be racing anyone, you should choose a pace you are comfortable with.
-If you are going uphill, start at around 60% of your maximum effort and keep it steady until you get to the summit.
-Be patient: you will increase your speed over time.
+Be patient: you won't be racing anyone in your commute, and you should choose a pace you are comfortable with.
+If you are climbing up a hill, start at around 60% of your maximum effort and keep it steady until you reach the summit.
 - **in the early days, only cycle for half of your commute**.
 If your workplace has a safe room where you can lock your bike, you can leave it overnight and take the public transport or get a lift home.
-Keep up building your strength over the first two weeks by increasing the distance gradually.
+Increase the distance as you go through the second week.
 - **go slower on your way to work, and change clothes if you need to**.
 When you do exercise you will inevitably sweat, but you can avoid most of it by going slower on your way to work.
 I'd also recommend you to change clothes on rainy days or simply if you don't want to get marks from the saddle in your favourite trousers.
-- **track your efforts** and see how your average speed and time improve week after week.
+- **track your efforts** to measure how your fitness improves over time.
 There are many free apps out there, but [Strava](https://www.strava.com/) is probably the best.

 ### How to be safer on the roads

-At some stage of your commute, you will be sharing the road with other drivers.
-And you will definitely share the space with cyclists and pedestrians, which can be _worse_ than the drivers sometimes.
+At some stage of your commute, you will merge the traffic.
+And you will definitely share space with cyclists and pedestrians, which can be _worse_ than the drivers sometimes.

-There is one simple rule that will keep you safe:
+There is a simple rule that will keep you safe:
 > assume that everybody else on the road is a moron and expect anything from them

-It's amazing how many good tips can be derived from this rule:
+It amazes me how many good tips can be derived from this rule:
 - **don't cycle on the side of the road** as some drivers will be tempted to overtake you badly.
 Take your space instead.
 - **don't stay too close to a car/cyclist in front of you**: they can stop suddenly.